xuja0812/task-app/README.md

-# Welcome to your Expo app 👋
+# Welcome to my task app! 👋

+A simple to-do app that allows users to add tasks, check them off, and delete them.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).